-Vessels must deny the use of port after inspection where there are "clear grounds for believing" that IUU fishing or related activities have occurred.
+Vessels must deny the use of port after inspection where there are "clear grounds for believing" (Para.
+15.1 lOTC PSMR) that IUU fishing or related activities have occurred.

-lOTC PSMR The situation could then develop into a more formal investigation with a view to commencing judicial or administrative processes leading to fines, penalties and other sanctions.
+The situation could then develop into a more formal investigation with a view to commencing judicial or administrative processes leading to fines, penalties and other sanctions.